Language

 Balance-of-plant, cooling, fuel, lube oil, and environmental systems

-These applications often combine ordinary measurements with difficult conditions.
-A cooling water sensor faces moisture and corrosion.
-A lube oil skid sensor faces vibration, heat, and contamination.
-A fuel gas sensor or gas detector enters hazardous-area review.
+These applications combine ordinary measurements with difficult conditions: a cooling water sensor faces moisture and corrosion, a lube oil sensor faces vibration and heat, and a fuel gas sensor enters hazardous-area review.
+The asset service, not a generic buying path, should decide the documentation package, inspection requirement, spare strategy, and supplier response expectation.

 Demand operating-environment proof, not just a datasheet claim